jcodecsharp/Cplusplus-Scheduling-System/README.md

 # Cplusplus-Scheduling-System
-C++ Scheduling system console application using SQLITE3.
+C/C++ Scheduling system console application using SQLITE3.
 This application needs minor tweaks but the overall function works as intended.